 Afternoon Tea With A Twist

-If you're feeling a little jaded, one thing that is sure to brighten your day, is our Botanic Garden collection.
+If you're feeling a little jaded today, one thing that is sure to brighten your day, is our Botanic Garden collection.
 We were thrilled when we saw it being used in a trendy bar known as Dandelyan - an afternoon tea cocktail bar in the Mondrian Hotel in London.
 You'll find it overlooking the South Bank next to the River Thames.

 The menu draws from the botanical wilds of the British countryside and you will find your afternoon tea served on the very fitting Botanic Garden collection.